arashdn/dtt/README.md

   * `basic_generator.py`: This file is used to generate a synthetic sample set that is used to train the model.
   * `single_basic_generator.py`: This file generates synthetic datasets with one transformation (such as _Syn-RP_, _Syn-ST_, and _Syn-RV_ datasets) that are used to test the model.
   * `synthetic_basic_generator.py`: This file generates synthetic datasets with several transformations (such as _Syn_ dataset) that is used to test the model.
+* `synthetic_generator/noise_generator`: To manually add noise to the datasets.
+See details for each file.
+  * `dataset_noiser.py`: To corrupt a specific percentage of rows, adding noise to datasets and saving them as a new dataset.
+  * `run_noiser.sh`: This file contains examples of using `dataset_noiser.py` and its command line arguments, as well as using it for many datasets.

 ##### deep_models
 This directory includes files to train and use the model.